naipmoro/gramm/README.md

 ***************
 0 errors
 0 warnings
-30674 of 30674 proofs were verified
+30786 of 30786 proofs were verified
-time: 16.16 sec
+time: 14.95 sec
 ```
 ## License

-* Original source code is distributed under the [MIT License].
+* `Gramm` is distributed under the [MIT License].

 * The source code for `MMBailErrorStrategy.java` is taken verbatim from Terence
 Parr's _The Definitive ANTLR 4 Reference_.
 See that file's [source code] for